-47 Years Ago: The Grateful Dead’s ‘Anthem of the Sun’ Album Released
+47 Years Ago: The Grateful Dead Experiment in the Studio on ‘Anthem of the Sun’

 The sessions continued on and on as Hassinger grew more and more frustrated with the band, which had no finished songs or direction.
-The sessions eventually moved to New York, and Hassinger bailed.
-The Dead were thrilled — the project was now all theirs. “‘Anthem of the Sun’ was our vehicle,” drummer Mickey Hart recalled.
+They eventually moved to New York, and Hassinger bailed.
+The Dead were thrilled — the project was now all theirs.
+“Anthem of the Sun was our vehicle,” drummer Mickey Hart recalled.
 “It was our springboard into weirdness.
 Now we’re not tethered by the engineers or the technology of the day, we can fly the lofty peaks.
 And of course, we knew nothing of the studio.
 It was startling, it was new, it was invigorating, it was the edge.”

-The idea was to weave studio and live recordings into a seamless entity, having concert recordings blend right into the studio tracks and back again.
+The idea was to weave studio and live recordings into a seamless entity.
 Different performances of the same song, recorded on different nights, somehow melded together, then merged with studio takes, like one big sugar-cubed puzzle.
 Both sides of the album run as continuous pieces, and the LP’s final mix was almost like a performance itself, with the mix made as the tape was rolling.
-“Using musical jump cuts, mixes and cross-fades, ‘Anthem’ incorporated many of the techniques of cinema,” said bassist Phil Lesh.
+“Using musical jump cuts, mixes and cross-fades, Anthem incorporated many of the techniques of cinema,” said bassist Phil Lesh.

-Highlights are plenty.’That’s It for the Other One‘ is a dramatic piece with four distinct sections unfolding into a tripped-out psychedelic blur.
-Killer guitar work by Garcia colors it.
-‘New Potato Caboose‘ is sheer beauty and shimmering mellow, pointing toward a direction the band would soon follow.
-‘Born Cross Eyed‘ wraps up side one in an aggressive burst of pure rock ‘n’ roll led by Bob Weir.
-Time changes, stop-starts, blistering guitar and sweet harmonies drive it home, and just when you think you’ve got it figured out, a Herb Alpert-style trumpet blares in amid Pigpen‘s swirling organ.
-(The song first appeared as the flip side to the band’s ‘Dark Star‘ single, probably the most concise song to emerge from this era of sessions — ironically, since the song is dragged to marathon lengths onstage.)
-‘Alligator‘ and ‘Caution (Do Not Stop on the Tracks)’ wrap up the album by wandering into even more free-form terrain, as the band tries its best to replicate part of its live experience.
+Highlights are plenty.”That’s It for the Other One“ is a dramatic piece with four distinct sections unfolding into a tripped-out psychedelic blur colored by Garcia’s killer guitar work.
+The shimmering mellow of “New Potato Caboose“ is sheer beauty, pointing toward a direction the band would soon follow.
+“Born Cross-Eyed“ wraps up side one in an aggressive burst of pure rock ‘n’ roll led by Bob Weir.
+Time changes, stop-starts, blistering guitar and sweet harmonies drive it home, and just when you think you’ve got it figured out, a Herb Alpert-style trumpet blares in amid Ron “Pigpen” McKernan‘s swirling organ.
+(The song first appeared as the flip side to the band’s “Dark Star“ single, probably the most concise song to emerge from this era of sessions — ironically, since the song is dragged to marathon lengths onstage.)
+“Alligator“ and “Caution (Do Not Stop on the Tracks)“ wrap up the album by wandering into even more free-form terrain, as the band tries its best to replicate part of its live experience.